Navigating the Labor Battle for Market Dominance

 The Battle for Customers Rages On

 The industry has seen upward momentum since the third quarter of 2017 – sales and traffic are trending up.
 But even with the increase in sales, only 22 percent of companies across the industry are seeing positive traffic.
-There are a lot of forces at play in terms of where the customers are going, whether they are leaning toward meal delivery kits, shopping for their own groceries or dining at independents.
+There are a lot of forces at play in terms of where the customers are going, whether they are leaning toward meal delivery kits, shopping for their groceries, or dining independently.

 To offset the traffic decline, much of the industry’s increase in sales is coming from raising prices.
 “We saw price increases between two and three percent in 2018, which is not a sustainable recipe for growth.
 At some point, your customers can say ‘enough’ and look for alternatives,” shared Michael Harms, vice president of operations at Black Box Intelligence (formerly TDn2K).
 “For brands competing on value or price point in a commoditized industry, it’s a race to the bottom.”